Cerebral amyloid angiopathy-related inflammation

 The same patient group affected by cerebral amyloid angiopathy is affected, and thus most patients are elderly, typically 60-80 years of age, although typically a little younger than non-inflammatory CAA 2.
 Importantly it is an older group than those with non-amyloid primary cerebral angiitis 2.

-Presentation is acute or subacute with declining cognitive performance, seizures, headache and stroke like episodes (without haemorrhage) 1,2.
+Presentation is acute or subacute with declining cognitive performance, seizures, headache and stroke-like episodes (without hemorrhage) 1,2.
 Some patients also present with hallucinations 2.

-CT and MRI demonstrate an area of vasogenic oedema involving the subcortical white matter 1.
-On occasion multifocal involvement is present at the time of diagnosis (~30% 1).
-MRI is the modality of choice in assessing these patients as it is able to visualise the characteristic peripheral microhaemorrhages of cerebral amyloid angiopathy.
+CT and MRI demonstrate an area of vasogenic edema involving the subcortical white matter 1.
+Occasionally, multifocal involvement is present at the time of diagnosis (~30% 1).
+MRI is the modality of choice in assessing these patients as it is able to visualize the characteristic peripheral microhemorrhages of cerebral amyloid angiopathy.

 Subcortical white matter will demonstrate usually a solitary area of low density with localised mass effect 1,2.

-Usually solitary region of vasogenic edema (high T2 signal) involving the white matter is present with localised mass effect.
-Changes are typically confined to the subcortical white matter, but involvement of the cortex is encountered, and predisposes to seizures 1,2.
+Usually, a solitary region of vasogenic edema (high T2 signal) involving the white matter is present with localised mass effect.
+Changes are typically confined to the subcortical white matter, but involvement of the cortex is also encountered and predisposes to seizures 1,2.
 Faint leptomeningeal enhancement is seen in approximately half of patients 1,2.

-In the vast majority of cases (90%) this is associated with microhaemorrhages elsewhere in the brain 1,2.
+In the vast majority of cases (90%) this is associated with microhemorrhages elsewhere in the brain 1,2.

 Treatment and prognosis

-In patients who respond, imaging follow-up demonstrates regression of the aforementioned inflammatory findings.
+In patients who respond to treatment, imaging follow-up demonstrates regression of the aforementioned inflammatory findings.

 - 1. Martucci M, Sarria S, Toledo M et-al. Cerebral amyloid angiopathy-related inflammation: imaging findings and clinical outcome.
 Neuroradiology. . doi:10.1007/s00234-014-1330-6 - Pubmed citation